arjanjohan/scaffold-avs/README.md

   <a href="https://scaffoldeth.io">Website</a>
 </h4>

 🧪 An open-source, up-to-date toolkit for building Eigenlayer AVM's on the Ethereum blockchain.
 It's designed to make it easier for developers to create and deploy AMV smart contracts and build user interfaces that interact with those AVM contracts.
+This repo includes the [Hello World AVS](https://github.com/Layr-Labs/hello-world-avs) contracts, and a basic frontend to interact with this AVS.

 ⚙️ Built using Eigenlayer, NextJS, RainbowKit, Foundry, Wagmi, Viem, and Typescript.